Skip to Main Content

 SoFi

-Overview: A SoFi personal loan is a good choice for borrowers who have a stable income and good-to-excellent credit.
-Along with a fully digital experience, SoFi has large loans and accepts joint applications.
+Overview: A SoFi personal loan is a good choice for borrowers with stable incomes and slightly lower credit scores.
+Along with a fully digital experience, SoFi offers large loan amounts and accepts joint applications to give borrowers more RV purchasing power.

 Est. APR